inancdericioglu/inancdericioglu.github.io/_posts/2018-6-14-Capsule_Networks.md

 A high coupling coefficient, between a child and parent capsule, increases the contribution of the child to that parent, thus *further* aligning their two output vectors and making their agreement dot product even larger!

 This is called **routing by agreement**.
 If the orientation of the output vectors of capsules in successive layers are aligned, then they agree that they should be coupled, and the connections between them are strengthened.
-The coupling coefficients are calculated by a [softmax function](https://en.wikipedia.org/wiki/Softmax_function) that operates on the agreements, **a**, between capsules and turns them into probabilities such that the coefficients between one child and its possible parents sum to 1.
+The coupling coefficients are calculated by a [softmax function](https://en.wikipedia.org/wiki/Softmax_function) that operates on the agreements, **a**, between capsules and turns them into probabilities such that the coefficients between one child, and its possible parents, sum to 1.

 <p align="center">
 <img src="/assets/capsules/dynamic_routing.gif" alt="Dynamic routing." width="600" >